-From 2012 onwards, it started an expansion process with the acquisition of 1,000 telecommunication infrastructures from Telefónica Móviles, S.A. ("Telefónica") and the acquisition of 1,854 infrastructures from Telefónica and Xfera Móviles, S.A.U. ("Yoigo").
-In 2014, the Group started its international expansion by acquiring TowerCo S.p.A. and its portfolio of telecom infrastructures as of the time of acquisition along Italian motorways, and deployed the first IoT network in Spain, positioning itself as a reference player in the construction of an "IoT Ecosystem" in Spain.
+From 2012 onwards, it started an expansion process with the acquisition of 1,000 telecommunication infrastructures from Telefónica and the acquisition of 1,854 infrastructures from Telefónica and Xfera Móviles, S.A.U. ("Yoigo").
+In 2014, the Group started its international expansion by acquiring TowerCo S.p.A. and its portfolio of telecom infrastructures as of the time of acquisition, and deployed the first IoT network in Spain, positioning itself as a reference player in the construction of an "IoT Ecosystem" in Spain.